 6) Write Your First Post.

 In the “dashboard” of your blog, click on Add Post.
 Then write your very first post, add a couple of images and publish!

 Start with a post that reflects what your blog will be about.
 Maybe it’s 3 Ways to Deal with Toddler Tantrums.
 Perhaps it’s How to Start Reading the Bible as a New Christian.
 Or maybe you’re writing about 4 Steps to a Healthier Diet.
 Be sure to make your first post helpful.

-I’ll go into how to know that you’re choosing the right topics for your blog in a later post, but for now, just write and publish one post about something you know and want to share with others, even if you’re scared!
+Don’t overthink it!
+For now, just write and publish one post about something you know and want to share with others, even if you’re scared!

 7) Find Your First Blog Readers!